 Victory Editing runs a NetGalley co-op.
-This co-op has been in existence for over two years.
-NetGalley is one of the largest eARC-distribution sites out there.
+This co-op has been in existence for over a decade, making it the longest-running co-op out there.
+NetGalley is one of the largest eARC-distribution sites available.
 One of the huge advantages is that it gives you access to reviewers you might not otherwise reach.

 Most Victory Editing clients already have a formatter, and if you do, that’s great!
 If you don’t, however, or your normal person is booked, we can help!